Qatqata/lucky_tag_lane_follower/README.md

-# AprilTag Detection with Duckiebot — ROS Template
+# AprilTag Detection with Duckiebot

 This repository is based on the [Duckietown ROS Template](https://github.com/duckietown/template-ros) and is used to detect AprilTags on a Duckiebot.
 The robot can interpret tag positions and publish relevant messages or transformations.
 Originally intended for SLAM, this project shifted focus solely to AprilTag detection and reaction due to time constraints.